 Most practitioners know that today’s low AMFRs lead to extremely low trust valuations, making it possible (by helping VHS) to pass property to heirs at little or no estate tax.

-Lead trusts can have a major positive impact on future generations of your family and on future generations of us all.
+Lead trusts can have a major positive impact on future generations of your family.

 Seldom has it been so easy to zero-out trust property for tax purposes.